mtl-brainhack-school-2019/EEG_Connectivity_BrainHack_2019/README.md

 * FInd a statistica value publishable

 ## Aims on a link : Granger Causality
-* Identify a link from a connectome with Beta/Gamma relevant
+* Identify a link from a connectome with Beta/Gamma relevant for differentiating the 2 modes
 * Extract Granger causality value on (1) Gamma band and on (2) Beta band to identify if we corroborate Pascal Fries model of feedforward and feedback influence.

 ## Dataset